La-Nique/Syllabus/README.md

 ## Homework

 Homework will be assigned after each chapter read.
 It may include questions at the end of the chapter and/or short coding assignments depending on the material.
+Each will be assigned in Blackboard along with submission instructions.
+Assignments will be uploaded to Blackboard and code will be uploaded to GitHub classroom and submitted via gradescope.
+The exact instructions will follow.
+Code must include command-line instructions on how to run the program.

 ### Notes